zahybnaya/rewyr-blog/src/content/blog/2025-07-06-the-readiness-curve.md

 We built Rewyr specifically because we've lived through this pain.
 We've been stuck in the mud, questioning our sanity, wondering if we'd ever ship something that actually works.

-Rewyr makes the mud lighter, smoother, and less dense so you can move faster through the plateau of despair.
+Rewyr intends to make the mud lighter, smoother, and less dense so you can move faster through the plateau of despair.

 Rewyr accelerates your journey from prototype to production by: